Unifying incidence and prevalence under a time-varying general branching process: Numerical implementation and empirical application

 \begin{exm} Concretely, in the Bellman--Harris case, we set

 while in the case of the Poisson process model,

 A simplified version of the algorithm for cumulative incidence in the Bellman--Harris case is found in Appendix \ref{sec:Appendix1}. \end{exm}

-In practice, the double for-loop in Algorithm \ref{alg:simple} may lead to computational inefficiency when $N$ is large and an interpreted language is used, so it is useful refine it by vectorisation.
-To this end, for a matrix $A = [A[s,t]]_{1 \leq s \leq m, 1 \leq t \leq n}$, we write $A[i:j,k:l]$ for the sub-matrix $[A[s,t]]_{i \leq s \leq j, k \leq t \leq l}$ whenever $1 \leq i \leq j \leq m$ and $1 \leq k \leq l \leq n$.
+In practice, the double for-loop in Algorithm \ref{alg:simple} may lead to computational inefficiency when $N$ is large and an interpreted language is used, so it is useful to refine it by vectorisation.
+To this end, for an $m \times n$ matrix $A$ and $1 \leq s \leq m$ and $1 \leq t \leq n$, we denote by $A[s,t]$ the $s$-th row, $t$-th column element of $A$.
+Moreover, for $1 \leq i \leq j \leq m$ and $1 \leq k \leq l \leq n$, we write $A[i:j,k:l]$ for the sub-matrix consisting of each element $A[s,t]$ where $i \leq s \leq j$ and $k \leq t \leq l$.
 (If $i=j$, we simply write $i$ in lieu of $i:j$.)
 We also denote by $\odot$ element-wise (Hadamard) multiplication of matrices.
 The vectorised version of Algorithm \ref{alg:simple} is given as Algorithm \ref{alg:vector}.
 This matrix computation is possible by observing that all relevant values of the functions $h(\cdot,\cdot)$ and $\lambda^{\cdot}(\cdot)$ can be stored in the matrices $H$ and $L$, respectively.
-To facilitate implementation in languages such as R, Algorithm \ref{alg:vector} uses one-indexed matrices in contrast to Algorithm \ref{alg:simple}.
+Algorithm \ref{alg:vector} can be further vectorised with respect to parameters to produce simultaneously discretisations for multiple parameter values.

-Further computational savings can be attained in Algorithm \ref{alg:vector} by observing that the top-left corner of the matrix $L$ typically contains very small values since $g^{\tau}(u)$ and $\overline{G}^{\tau}(u)$ are small with large $u$.
-Therefore the matrices $L$ and $F$ can in practice be truncated with a small error in the computation of $\mathrm{diag}(F)$.
+Additional computational savings could be attained in Algorithm \ref{alg:vector} by observing that the top-left corner of the matrix $L$ typically contains very small values since $g^{\tau}(u)$ and $\overline{G}^{\tau}(u)$ are small with large $u$.
+Therefore the matrices $L$ and $F$ could in practice be truncated with a small error in the computation of $\mathrm{diag}(F)$.

 We illustrate the use of these algorithms in Figure \ref{fig:Figure1}, where we compute prevalence using Algorithm \ref{alg:vector} and compare the results with statistical estimates of prevalence from a Monte Carlo simulation.
+Python implementations of Algorithms \ref{alg:simple} and \ref{alg:vector}, including a version of the latter vectorised over parameters, are provided as fully documented Jupyter notebooks in: \url{https://github.com/mspakkanen/integral-equations}